Housing Options for Students That Aren’t Dorms

 As a student renter, you may need to have a parent or guardian so-sign your lease with you.
 Some landlords require this if a tenant is younger than 18 at the beginning of the lease or if their demonstrated income is insufficient to cover the rent and accompanying bills and fees.
 If your parent or guardian is unable or unwilling to do this, you may need to choose another rental home that is more lenient.

-For more student housing tips or to schedule a consultation, give Real Property Management Pinnacle Tucson Tucson a call at 520-883-RENT.
+For more student housing tips or to schedule a consultation, give Real Property Management Evolve Tucson Tucson a call at 520-883-RENT.